rtlrecguy-del/leradioapp/README.md

-Streams live to local devices FM HD FM SD radio and schedules recordings for later listening
+Streams live local radio from RTLSDR Dongle to local devices.
+Works with both FM HD FM SD radio and schedules recordings for later listening

 Program filters out static using noise models for reception problems such as hiss.